 Does converting HEIC to JPG lose quality?

-Can I convert HEIC on Windows?
+Can I convert HEIC files on Windows for free?